AlexCKHO/EnglishLearningBlazorApp/README.md

 - **Audio Pronunciation:** Access audio pronunciations for words to improve your pronunciation and listening skills.

+- **ChatGPT Example:** based on the word and definition given by user, to generate example.

 <!-- ## Getting Started

 To embark on your English learning journey: